 Location: Peter Island, BVIs

-Today was a marker, that the trip was nearing the end.
+Today was a marker that the trip was nearing the end.
 It was a full day with little sleep.
 A day we will always remember.
 Our morning was filled by our final passage that definitely was one for the books.
-Everyone loved it, we couldn’t stop scouting for shooting starts and pondering life.
+Everyone loved it; we couldn’t stop scouting for shooting stars and pondering life.
 The teamwork was unbelievable.
 Comradery has definitely accumulated on this trip.
 And the day wrapped up with a sunset that reminded me of a desktop background you would see on a computer for sale at Best Buy.
 S/Y Ocean Star.
-Forever….
+Forever…

 Related VoyageView All Voyages

 Our 40-day Caribbean voyage is perfect for those seeking an adventurous study abroad experience but don't have the time to spend an entire semester at sea.
 You'll develop sailing and scuba diving skills, complete two academic classes while visiting some of the most incredible islands in the Caribbean.View Details